 The Company develops and operates free-to-play games which are downloaded and played on social and mobile platforms.
 Players may collect virtual currency free of charge through the passage of time or through targeted marketing promotions.
 Additionally, players can send free "gifts" of virtual currency to their friends through interactions with certain social platforms.
 Players may also purchase additional virtual currency through accepted payment methods offered by the respective platform.
 Once a purchase is completed, the virtual currency is deposited into the player's account and are not separately identifiable from previously purchased virtual currency or virtual currency obtained by the player for free.
-Once obtained, virtual currency is consumed in our games, the player could "win" and would be awarded additional virtual currency or could "lose" and lose the future use of that virtual currency.
+Once obtained, virtual currency (either free or purchased) cannot be redeemed for cash nor exchanged for anything other than gameplay.
+When virtual currency is consumed in our games, the player could "win" and would be awarded additional virtual currency or could "lose" and lose the future use of that virtual currency.
 As the player does not receive any additional benefit from our games, nor is the player entitled to any additional rights once the player's virtual currency is substantially consumed, the Company has concluded that the virtual currency represents consumable goods.

 Players can earn loyalty points through a variety of activities, including but not limited to playing the Company's games, engaging with in-game advertising, engaging with marketing emails, and logging into the game.
-The loyalty points can be redeemed for rewards offered by the Company's awards partners.
-There is no obligation for the Company to pay or otherwise compensate the Company's awards partners for any player redemptions under the Company's awards partner agreements.
+The loyalty points can be redeemed for rewards offered by the Company's rewards partners.
+There is no obligation for the Company to pay or otherwise compensate the Company's rewards partners for any player redemptions under the Company's rewards partner agreements.
 In addition, both paying and non-paying players can earn loyalty points.
 Therefore, the loyalty points earned by players are marketing offers and do not provide players with material rights.
 Accordingly, the loyalty points do not require any allocation to the transaction price of virtual currency.